 This post is my honest and unbiased Invisalign review.
 It includes the details of my year-long Invisalign journey.
 If you are searching the internet for Invisalign reviews, be very careful.
 A lot of information is misleading.

-For example, I recently found Invisalign competitors writing negative Invisalign reviews to sell their line of clear aligners.
+For example, I recently found Invisalign competitors writing negative reviews to sell their line of clear aligners.
+Be wary of websites promoting Invisalign alternatives.

 Bad Invisalign Experience